owkin/GrAIdient/README.md

 the very understanding of deep learning models and inject human intelligence to go from black box models to white box models.

-Let us find our grAI between them both!
+Let us find our grAI between them both! <br />
 <br />

 Key features: